 This is because the TSA has a rule that any electronics bigger than a cell phone must undergo additional screening.

-According to TSA regulations, spare lithium-ion batteries must only be packed in your carry on bags.
+According to FAA regulations, spare lithium-ion batteries must only be packed in your carry on bags.

 This is regardless of the battery’s capacity (watts per hour).